Generic Name: tacrolimus (oral and injection) (ta KROE li mus)

 Tacrolimus may increase your risk of developing a serious infection, lymphoma, or other cancers.
 Talk with your doctor about the risks and benefits of using tacrolimus.

-Call your doctor right away if you have any signs of infection such as fever, chills, body aches, skin warmth or redness, or flu symptoms.
+Call your doctor right away if you have any signs of infection such as fever, chills, flu symptoms, cough, skin sores, or muscle aches.

 Before taking this medicine